-One of the most recognisable textile handicraft tradition that has emerged from Rajasthan is block-printing.
+One of the most recognisable textile handicraft traditions that has emerged from Rajasthan is block-printing in Sanganer and Bagru.
 Uncluttered patterns of simple motifs stamped in natural dyes, usually on cotton, chanderi, light linen or pure silk.

 At age-old centres of this craft, we see intricate traditional motifs, and even modern symbols, carved delicately out of a piece of teak, creating the ‘block’.
 We witness the many hues mixed and stained using organic dyes and we even get to try, and mostly fail, to imitate the unwavering, precise, and yet briskly rhythmical, ‘stamping’ of the craftsmen.